act-psgi/act-starter-debian/README.md

 course, the database is missing, so there's no schedule, no users, no wiki, etc.

+## Updating the HTML view of the Act manual

+After updating the Act software which includes the manual, the HTML view of the manual can be re-created by changing into this package's directory and running

+   `sh install_manual.sh`

 ## Known issues

+* You need to `cd` into their directory for these procedures to work.
 * The fact that the testsuite passes doesn't imply that the installation actually works.
 If it doesn't, then this indicates that a) the installation doesn't work, and b) the tests might need